pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 - the secret keys and the secret name fields needed to reference a secret in a values.yaml.
 - the secret values fields if you chose to hard code your values rather than pass them in a secret.
-- Pachyderm's platform secrets and keys those values will be injected into in the latter case.
+- MLDM's platform secrets and keys those values will be injected into in the latter case.

 {{% notice tip %}}
 Order of operations.